mageni/mageni/README.md

 ## Introduction
 Mageni eases for you the vulnerability management cycle.
 We believe cybersecurity must be an enjoyable and uplifting experience to be truly fulfilling in your life.
 Mageni takes the discomfort and pain out of cybersecurity by easing simple tasks for vulnerability management, such as:

-- Asset
-    - Discovery
+- Asset Discovery
-    - Prioritization
-- Vulnerability
+- Prioritize Assets
-    - Scanning
+- Vulnerability Scanning
-    - Assessment
+- Vulnerability Assessment
 - Reporting
 - Remediation
-    - Prioritization
+- Vulnerability Prioritization
-    - Validation
+- Vulnerability Validation
-    - Exception
-- Compliance
+- Compliance Testing (PCI DSS, NIST, HIPAA, ISO, NERC, FISMA, NIS)
-    - PCI DSS
-    - NIST CSF
-    - HIPAA
-    - ISO
-    - NERC
-    - FISMA
-    - NIS Directive
+- Penetration Testing
 - Security Audits
-    - Network
-    - Servers
-    - Desktops
-    - Applications
-    - Services
-    - Ports
-- Notifications
-    - Email with zero-configuration
-    - Microsoft Teams *Coming soon*
-    - SMS *Coming soon*
-    - Webhooks *Coming soon*
-- Scoring
-    - CVSSv2
-    - CVSSv3.1
-- Integrations
-    - Syslog *Coming soon*
-    - SysAid *Coming soon*
-    - ServiceNow *Coming soon*
-    - SIEM *Coming soon*
-- And more features are coming...
+- And more ...

-Mageni is accessible, powerful, and will **save you time, money, and resources** while reducing the risk of non compliance, financial losses, fines, jail, sanctions, and security breaches.
-This is what it currently looks like:
+ **Mageni is accessible, powerful, and will save you time, money, and resources while reducing the risk of non compliance, financial losses, fines, jail, sanctions, and security breaches.** This is what it currently looks like:

 <p align="center">
     <img src="https://www.mageni.net/assets/img/macbook.jpeg" width="600" style="padding-top:10px;">